RWhiteDwarf/blog/content/post/2021/fill_merged_cells.md

 If you look at the process, we basically need to write an R command for step 2.
 The rest is just a process of verification and repetition.
 We are going to automate verification using the function `if()` and the repetition using `for()`.

-### For loops
+### Writing my first for loop

-Let's avoid all the technicalities of for loops and if functions and go straight to how you can apply it using our logic above.
+Since the present post is directed to R beginners with not much experience with programming or coding I will avoid all the technicalities of for loops and if functions and dive deeply into them by applying our logic above.
+Then we are going to use them and explain carefully to obtain a pragmatic understanding of the process.

 We will start with a for loop to go row by row in one column and check what is inside.
 Let's start with only 20 rows as an example